Use bookmarks to share insights and build stories in Power BI

 Bookmarks for shapes and images

 You can also link shapes and images to bookmarks.
 With this feature, when you click on an object, it will show the bookmark associated with that object.
+This can be especially useful when working with buttons; you can learn more by reading the article about using buttons in Power BI.

 There are all sorts of interesting things you can do with object-linked bookmarking.
 You can create a visual table of contents on your report page, or you can provide different views (such as visual types) of the same information, just by clicking on an object.